Nateshbv/Nateshbv.github.io/About.md

 # About Me

-Hello!
-I’m Dr. Natesha B V. Working as a Assistant Professor in the Department of Computer Science and Engineering in Indian Institute of Information Technology Raichur.
-My Research work focuses on Resources Orchestration and Service Deployment in the Computing Continuum consisting of Edge, Fog and Cloud Computing, Edge-AI for appplications such as Smart Cities, Smart Industry (Industry 4.0) and 5G.
+Hello All..!!
+I am Dr. Natesha B V working as an Assistant Professor in the Department of Computer Science and Engineering at the Indian Institute of Information Technology (IIIT) Raichur.
+My research focuses on resource orchestration and service deployment across the computing continuum—spanning Edge, Fog, and Cloud computing, leveraging Edge AI for next-generation applications, including Smart Cities, Smart Industry (Industry 4.0), and 5G-enabled intelligent systems.

+My academic and research contributions aim to enhance efficiency, scalability, and sustainability in distributed computing environments by developing intelligent frameworks for orchestration, optimization, and real-time decision-making.

 ---